 Atmospheric

 No definitive information exists on the specific amount of PCBs delivered to the Spokane area from atmospheric sources, regardless of origin.
 Era-Miller (2011) in a literature review of toxics atmospheric deposition in Eastern Washington State, found no data available for atmospheric PCBs in eastern Washington.
 The closest relevant reference site with atmospheric PCB data was from Summerland, British Columbia, with a measured annual PCB concentration of 4.4 ng/PAS (Passive Air Sampler).
 Era-Miller’s review showed a range of reported significance of non-local sources compared to local sources.
-A model PCBs in the Willamette River Basin suggested that PCBs came primarily from non-local sources and local soil sources, while a second source in that review (Simonich, cited as personal communication) suggested that the contribution of trans-Pacific sources to PCB, PBDE, and PCDD/F deposition in Eastern Washington was less than 2%.
+An atmospheric deposition model for PCBs in the Willamette River Basin suggested that PCBs came primarily from non-local sources and local soil sources, while a second source in that review (Simonich, cited as personal communication) suggested that the contribution of trans-Pacific sources to PCB, PBDE, and PCDD/F deposition in Eastern Washington was less than 2%.
 Ecology’s Environmental Assessment Program is currently undertaking a study that will provide information on this source category.

 Up-Watershed